My Puzzle Life

 I kept them coming and, gradually, the editing diminished.
 Almost all P&A contributors either stopped doing them or passed away and I wound up doing the vast majority of them, starting in the 1960s.

 In October 2003, I saw an entry on the Cruciverb Network about an interesting crostic on "Sue Gleason's Website" and I got in touch.
 Since Sue was willing to look, I decided to send her some of the stuff I had on hand, for which there is practically no market nowadays.
-The more I looked in my files the more I found and sent..
+The more I looked in my files the more I found and sent.
+The greatest output of P&A crostics has been on this website.

 mail to: Mel Taub (Phylmel@mindspring.com) mail to: website (dblx@doublecrostic.com) Main Page